 Knox County Public Library is a great resource for books, periodicals, movies, music, audiobooks, streaming services, and much more.
 With 19 locations around Knox County, the abundance of resources is readily available throughout the community.
 The Library also has over 40 different story times for children during the week and dozens of free programs for all ages.
-To find a location nearest you, visit www.knoxlib.org or call 865-215-8700 (See Resource List beginning on page 48).
+To find a location nearest you, visit www.knoxlib.org or call 865-215-8700.